bowman2001/perplexdoc/content/doc/attribute/howto.md

 weight: 20
 ---

-Hugo’s attributes are HTML attributes, which get injected into the rendered code.
+Hugo’s attributes are HTML attributes, which get injected into _Markdown_ text.
 {.p-lead} <!--more-->

-The possibility to add attributes is available for all kinds of text _blocks_, for _headings_ and for _fenced code blocks_.
+Attributes are available for all kinds of _blocks_, for _headings_ and for _fenced code blocks_.
 We can allow them for blocks and headings in the configuration section for the goldmark parser, where the parameter `title` relates to all heading levels.
-Attributes are disabled for blocks and enabled for headings by default.
-They are [all enabled]({{< relref "markup#20" >}}) for this project.
+They are by default disabled for blocks and enabled for headings.
+For this project they are [all enabled]({{< relref "markup#19" >}}).

 ## Syntax